Skip to Content

 When the chicken bites are done frying, shake off any excess oil and transfer them to the prepared draining rack.

-Repeat the process until all of the chicken bites are cooked.
+Repeat until all of the chicken bites are cooked.

 Step 6: